huseinzol05/Gather-Deployment/3.speech-streaming-flasksocketio/README.md

 `client.py` is your microphone slave.

-`server.py` is yout server to process the speech.
+`server.py` is your server to process the speech.
 In this case, I use google Speech-to-Text.

 1. Run the server,
 ```bash